Are GPS Trackers Legal In Wisconsin?

 - Waterproof Casing

 These features are important because they allow law enforcement agencies to quickly place a GPS tracker upon a vehicle without having to enter the vehicle.
 The tracking system can be magnetically mounted underneath the vehicle to the frame and acquire GPS signals that are reflected off the ground.
 The vehicle can then be monitored from a remote location via the Internet (Real-time), or authorities can remove the vehicle tracker and view everywhere the vehicle has been (Passive).

 When it comes to guidelines for the use of GPS technology by law enforcement the laws vary from state-to-state.
 For example, the Wisconsin Supreme Court said that Mequon Police who used a GPS device to acquire evidence did not need to first acquire a search warrant before placing the GPS tracker onto a suspect’s vehicle.
 Since many vehicle tracking devices are being placed outside of a car and roadways are considered public property, the state Supreme Court felt there was no reason for Mequon Police to obtain a warrant.
-However, the Supreme Court upholds Fourth Amendments were violated and required police in all states to first get a search warrant before using any GPS tracking device.
+However, the Supreme Court upholds Fourth Amendment was violated and required police in all states to first get a search warrant before using any GPS tracking device.

 Although most states have not passed legislation on whether a law enforcement agency must acquire a warrant to use a live GPS tracker on a suspect’s vehicle, many police departments have their own internal policy on the issue.
 GPS tracking laws are still very undefined at this point in time, however, now that the technology has become so precise, cheap, and accessible it will continue to be used as a tool for law enforcement agencies.
 Since tracking devices can do the monitoring work of 3 or 4 people, police departments will rely on the technology in a budget-cut era and use the data in the battle against crime.